PRATHAM-NIRANJAN/trial/README.md

 # trial

-welcome for demo of git
+welcome for demo of git and on vsc